Homeschool Girl Scout Troop 3327

 Girls who have been in Girl Scouts in the past, whether in this council or another one in the US, should contact the troop administrator to work out the details of transferring in.

-Each year the troop develops a detailed budget which includes expenses for activity fees/admission, badges/pins, meeting supplies, ceremony and camping expenses, and more.
+Each year, the troop develops a detailed budget which includes expenses for activity fees/admission, badges/pins, meeting supplies, ceremony and camping expenses, and more.
 The annual projection is usually about $100-$120 in expenses per girl (not including registration, described above, or uniforms, explained below).
 For girls in Daisies, Brownies, and Juniors, families are usually asked to pay troop dues in the amount of $40.00 plus $1.00 per meeting.
-The difference is usually made up by asking girls and their families to participate in the sale of fall products (candies, nuts, and magazine subsciptions) or the annual cookie sale to yield about $55.00 per girl in proceeds to the troop.
+The difference is usually made up by asking girls and their families to participate in the sale of fall products (candies, nuts, and magazine subscriptions) or the annual cookie sale to yield about $55.00 per girl in proceeds to the troop.
 The funds for Daisies, Brownies, and Juniors are managed in a general troop account.
 Cadettes, Seniors, and Ambassadors are asked to make an opening deposit, based on their expected level of participation in the troop, and their money is managed in individual accounts.

 Girl Scouts are never required to wear a full uniform, as the simple act of wearing a Girl Scout pin on their everyday clothing makes them a full-fledged Girl Scout.
-However, girls are encouraged to purchase a Girl Scout vest and beginning insignia so they have a place to display the awards and insginia they will earn with our busy troop.
+However, girls are encouraged to purchase a Girl Scout vest and beginning insignia so they have a place to display the awards and insiginia they will earn with our busy troop.
 The cost of the basic vest and insignia is $36.00 – $45.00, depending on a girl’s level.
 Parents are welcome to purchase these items on their own, or they can pay the troop to purchase the uniform items in a group order/purchase.

 At the local and troop level, Girl Scouts is an all volunteer-run organization.
-Each year, Troop 3327 needs approximately 20 adults volunteers to contribute at different levels: leaders, co-leaders, fall products coordinator, cookie managers, service unit representative, money manager, first-aiders, child care (of leaders’ little ones), and adults earning special certification in skills such as camping, canoeing, kayaking, outdoor cooking, archery, and more.
+Each year, Troop 3327 needs 10+ adult volunteers to contribute at different levels: leaders, co-leaders, fall products coordinator, cookie managers, service unit representative, money manager, first-aiders, child care (of leaders’ little ones), and adults earning special certification in skills such as camping, canoeing, kayaking, outdoor cooking, archery, and more.
 Adult volunteers can be mothers, fathers, grandparents, aunts, or family friends.
 The troop must balance required adult/child ratios and supervision at all times.
 Most roles only require 2-4 hours per month.
 Ask how you can help.